 It is worth pointing out that the description above --as well as its proof-- applies not only to dynamical realizations of left-orders, but also to general (faithful) actions on the line with no global fixed point.
 Such an action is hence either without crossings (with $R$ being the subgroup of elements having fixed points) or semiconjugate to an affine action.
 (See \cite{rivas} for more details on this.)

 \vsp\vsp\vsp

-{\bf Left-orders on $Sol$ groups.} Relevant examples of finite-rank solvable groups that are non virtually-polycyclic are those of the form $Sol := \Z^2 \rtimes_A \Z$, where $A$ is an hyperbolic automorphism of $\Z^2$ ({\em i.e.} given by a matrix in $\mathrm{SL} (2,\Z)$ with trace greater than $2$, so that it has two irrational eigenvalues).
+{\bf Left-orders on $Sol$ groups.} Relevant examples of finite-rank solvable groups that are non virtually-polycyclic are those of the form $Sol := \Z^2 \rtimes_A \Z$, where $A$ is an hyperbolic automorphism of $\Z^2$ ({\em i.e.}, it is given by a matrix in $\mathrm{SL} (2,\Z)$ with trace larger than $2$, so that it has two irrational eigenvalues).
 Below we follow the lines of the previous proof in this particular case to get an accurate description of the space of left-orders and its subspaces of bi-invariant and Conradian orders.
 Actually, the methods employed yield a complete description of all faithful actions on the line with no global fixed point.

-We denote by $R$ the commutator subgroup of $Sol$ --which coincides with the $\Z^2$-factor--, and we let $f$ be the element of $\Z$ acting on $R$ as $A$.
+We denote by $R$ the commutator subgroup of $Sol$ --which coincides with the $\Z^2$-factor--, and we denote by $f$ the element of $\Z$ acting on $R$ as $A$.
 The subgroup $R$ is easily seen to coincide with the nilpotent radical of $Sol$.

 Given a left-order $\preceq$ on $Sol$, let us consider its dynamical realization.
-Since $A^T$ is $\mathbb Q$-irreducible and $R$ is Abelian and finitely generated, the next three properties are equivalent:
+Since $A^T$ is $\mathbb Q$-irreducible and $R$ is Abelian and finitely-generated, the next three properties are equivalent:

 \vsp